I have a Dream...

 In 2013 we moved from France to Ordino in Andorra where we are living now.

 Rory’s interest in flying started at a young age, playing Flight simulator 2000 on his grandfather’s PC.
 From there on his fascination with aircraft and flight ceased to grow.
-His actual flying started through model aircraft at the age of 16 by watching videos and tutorials on building and flying model aircraft.
+His actual flying started through model aircraft in his teens by watching videos and tutorials on building and flying model aircraft.

-He subsequently joined my high school Aeronautics club and started studying towards the French BIA (Brevet d’initiation en Aeronautique).
-After passing the exam successfully, he was offered a scholarship to pass my Sailplane licence, and from there the rest is history as they say.
+He subsequently joined his high school Aeronautics club and started studying towards the French BIA (Brevet d’initiation en Aeronautique).
+After passing the exam successfully, he was offered a scholarship to pass his Sailplane licence, and from there the rest is history as they say.

 He quickly passed the pilot exams in a ASK13 and started flying most weekends, slowly gaining experience and flying more and different gliders such as Duo discus, DG1000 and ASW28, but also more unusual or uncommon models such as the Bijave, M200 or A10 Fauconnet which is always really good fun.